 To Our Donors and Volunteers

-During the recent floods, Love Acadiana partnered with the faith community to gut out more than 400 homes with more than 4,000 volunteers, provided over $200,000 worth of commercial blowers and dehumidifiers to dry out flooded homes and so far have given over $150,000 worth of cleaning supplies, dry food and furniture.
-Love Acadiana continues to facilitate local and out of state volunteers and resources for flood victims that are still in recovery.
+During the 2016 floods, Love Acadiana partnered with the faith community to gut out more than 400 homes with more than 4,000 volunteers, provided over $200,000 worth of commercial blowers and dehumidifiers to dry out flooded homes and gave over $150,000 worth of cleaning supplies, dry food and furniture.
+Love Acadiana continued to facilitate local and out-of-state volunteers and resources for flood victims still in recovery for months after the storms.
+We are currently still responding to the storms of 2020 and have already touched more than 400 families in our combined efforts.

 Through your kindness and generosity Love Acadiana will continue to serve the helpless and hurting of our region.
 Thank you for helping us Love Acadiana.

 Amy Speidel serves as the Outreach Coordinator for Love Acadiana.
-A graduate of UCLA, she previously worked in New York City in Event Production within the Entertainment & Sports Industries for over 15 years.
-Her heart to connect with people and serve in practical ways to meet immediate needs led her to Lafayette to be a part of Love Acadiana team.
+A graduate of UCLA, she previously worked in New York City in event production within the entertainment and sports industries for more than 15 years.
+Amy’s professionalism, attention to detail, and logistical planning skills have led to her being trusted working on such projects as Super Bowl 50, the U.S. Open, and more.
+Her heart to connect with people and serve in practical ways to meet immediate needs drew her to Lafayette to be a part of the Love Acadiana team.